 Working with your Microsoft account and OneDrive

 Many of the new features in Office 2013 are geared towards saving and sharing files online.
 To use these features, you'll need to get a free Microsoft account (previously called a Windows Live ID) if you don't already have one.
-You can then log in to your Microsoft account to access your SkyDrive, which is an online storage space for your documents and other files.
+You can then log in to your Microsoft account to access your OneDrive which is an online storage space for your documents and other files.

 Benefits of using a Microsoft account

 Here are a few of the things you'll be able to do with your Microsoft account:

-- Edit documents in your web browser: If you're using a computer that doesn't have Microsoft Office, you can use the free Office Web Apps to edit documents in your browser.
-Office Web Apps includes simplified versions of Word, Excel, PowerPoint, and OneNote.
+- Edit documents in your web browser: If you're using a computer that doesn't have Microsoft Office, you can use Office Online (previously known as Office Web Apps) to edit documents in your browser for free.
+Office Online includes simplified versions of Word, Excel, PowerPoint, and OneNote.

-- Share files: It's easy to share your SkyDrive files with friends or coworkers.
+- Share files: It's easy to share your OneDrive files with friends or coworkers.
 You can choose whether they can edit or just read the files.
 This option is great for collaboration because multiple people can edit a document at the same time (also known as co-authoring).

 If you don't already have a Microsoft account, you can go to the Creating a Microsoft Account lesson in our Microsoft account tutorial.